- Include a single configuration file

 - notify_owner

-are not repeated in
+If install_dependencies and deploy are not repeated in

-job would have only notify_owner
+the .gitlab-ci.yml file, the production job would have only notify_owner in the script.

 Use nested includes

-sections in configuration files that are then included
+You can nest include sections in configuration files that are then included

 in another configuration.
-For example, for include
+For example, for include keywords nested three deep:

-Content of .gitlab-ci.yml
+Content of .gitlab-ci.yml:

 include: